OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-10.md

 ## Luke 10:27

-He answered, “‘Love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind’; and, ‘Love your neighbour as yourself.’”
+He responded, “‘Love the Lord your God with all your heart, with all your soul, with all your strength, and with all your mind’; and, ‘Love your neighbour as yourself.’”

 ## Luke 10:28

-“You have answered correctly,” Jesus replied.
+“You have answered well,” Jesus replied.
 “Do this and you will live.”

 ---

 ## Luke 10:29

-But he wanted to justify himself, so he asked Jesus, “And who is my neighbour?”
+But seeking to justify himself, he asked Jesus, “And who is my neighbour?”

 ## Luke 10:30